-- Objects manufactured or used illegally. - Objects, wrappers, containers, packaging, paperwork, advertising material and similar articles that infringe any industrial property right protected by the Industrial Property Law - Signs, labels, tags, paperwork and similar articles that infringe any of the rights protected by the Industrial Property Law. - 4.
-Implements or instruments intended or used for the manufacture, preparation or production of any alleged to infringe relevant industrial property rights.
-It is important to mention that the alleged infringer is entitled to file a counter-bond to obtain the lifting of the preliminary injunctions.
+- 1. Objects manufactured or used illegally. - 2.
+Objects, wrappers, containers, packaging, paperwork, advertising material and similar articles that infringe any Industrial Property right protected by the Industrial Property Law. - 3.
+Signs, labels, tags, paperwork and similar articles that infringe any of the rights protected by the Industrial Property Law. - 4.
+Implements or instruments intended or used for the manufacture, preparation or production of any alleged to infringe relevant Industrial Property rights.
+It is important to mention that the alleged infringer is entitled to file a counter bond to obtain the lifting of the preliminary injunctions.

-In regard to the time frame, once the legal requisites are fulfilled, normally preliminary injunctions are adopted and put into practice in a rather fast fashion that may range from two to seven days, depending of the need to implement the same, i.e. seizures at customs, due to the nature of the importation process and the need for a rather quick implementation may take 48 hours.
+In regard to the time frame, once the legal requisites are fulfilled, normally preliminary injunctions are adopted and put into practice in a rather quick fashion that may range from two to seven days, depending on the need to implement the same, i.e. seizures at Customs, due to the nature of the importation process and the need for a rather quick implementation, may take 48 hours.